Horlawhumy-dev/djangoheroku/index.md

         def __str__(self):
             return self.name
 ```
-Now we need to `makemigrations` to generate migration files.
-After that, we migrate the file generated to the database.
+Now we need to generate migration files, and then migrate the models.
 ```bash
 $ python manage.py makemigrations account
 $ python manage.py migrate
 ```
-The next thing is to set up our admin backend.
+The next thing is to set up admin backend.
 Remember every Django project comes in handy with already configured `admin`, so we will just make use of that.
-Open the `admin.py` inside the `account` app and subscribe to the `model` designed.
-Then create a superuser account, so that the admin can be accessed.
+Open the `admin.py` inside the `account` app and activate the `model` designed.
+Then create a super user account, so that the admin can be accessed.

 ```
     from django.contrib import admin